 Role in therapy - Anti-IgE (omalizumab) is a treatment option limited to patients with elevated serum levels of IgE.
 Its current indication is for patients with severe allergic asthma89 who are uncontrolled on inhaled glucocorticosteroids, although the dose of concurrent treatment has varied in different studies.
-Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations90,91.
+Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations^{90,91}.
 Further investigations will likely provide additional clarification of the role of anti-IgE in other clinical settings.

-Side effects: As indicated by several studies involving asthma patients between the ages of 11 and 50, who were already receiving treatment with glucocorticosteroids (inhaled and/or oral) and long-acting β2-agonists89, anti-IgE appears to be safe as add-on therapy 92-94.
+Side effects: As indicated by several studies involving asthma patients ages 12 years and older207, who were already receiving treatment with glucocorticosteroids (inhaled and/or oral) and long-acting β_2 -agonists89, anti-IgE appears to be safe as add-on therapy32-94.